 Yet despite the horrors and suffering, there are remarkable stories of children determined to pursue their hopes and dreams.
 Last year, nearly 13,000 schoolchildren crossed frontlines to sit their school exams – showing extraordinary bravery.

 Right now, Unicef staff in Syria and its neighbouring countries are working to make sure that children affected by this conflict can be safe.
 There is so much more we can and should do to turn the tide for Syria’s children, and we will not rest until we reach every child in danger.

 You can help us reach more children by making a donation today to our Syria children’s appeal.

 “My school in Syria closed because of the war.
 An airplane dropped a barrel bomb on our school.

 I got shrapnel in my face and back."

 How is Unicef helping children in Syria?

 Across the region, we provide child-friendly spaces, which offer learning support and psychological care, as well as a safe space to play.
-We’re also working closely with education authorities to make sure that children are able to go to school.
+We’re working closely with education authorities to make sure that children are able to go to school.
 So far, we’ve made sure that over 350,000 children in Syria, and more than 240,000 in surrounding countries, get vital, psychosocial support to help them through their experiences.